ysangkok/python-bitcoinlib/README.md

 selected is a global variable that changes behavior everywhere, just like in the Satoshi codebase.

-You can use bitcointx.SelectAlternativeParams(AltCoreParams, AltMainParams) to use alternative blockchain parameters.
+To use alternative chain parameters:

+    import bitcointx
+    bitcointx.SelectAlternativeParams(AltCoreParams, AltMainParams)`

-See examples/litecoin-alt-p2sh-prefix.py for an example usage.
+See `examples/litecoin-alt-p2sh-prefix.py` for an example usage.

 ## Unit tests